EugenBobrowski/primitive.js/README.md

 # primitive.js
 The small library of useful jquery plugins.

-Copy-paste it or link it!
+## Don't link it!
+Copy-paste it!